How I booked a $5,000 trip to Thessaloniki, Calais and London with points and miles

 At times, I’ve taken this hobby for granted and thought it was somewhat shallow and silly.
 I definitely left this experience feeling grateful for what it has made possible.
 Among other things.

-21 responses to “How I booked a $5,000 trip to Thessaloniki, Calais and London with points and miles”
+21 thoughts on “How I booked a $5,000 trip to Thessaloniki, Calais and London with points and miles”

 Bravo!
 What an excellent use of points and time.
 I know you’ll make a difference there.